Jouwana-Daibes/Smart-Healthcare-Appointment-System/README.md

    - Returns meaningful responses when doctors or patients are not available.

 5. **Testing**
-   - Unit tests cover scenarios like double-booking, invalid requests, and appointment status updates.
+   - Unit tests cover scenarios like double-booking.

 ### Example API Endpoints
 - `POST /appointments` – Book a new appointment